 The most substantial bias found in our simulations is an overestimation of nitrate aerosol components.
 This is not a new phenomenon and seen also in other model evaluations (e.g. Stern et al., 2008).
 Accurately modeling this species is challenging (Dentener and Crutzen, 1994), as it represents the result of a dynamic, coupled system between gas- and aerosol-phase, depending on the amount of gas-phase precursors, temperature, relative humidity and aerosol composition (cf. Chapter 9 in Seinfeld and Pandis, 2006).
 We have tested several hypotheses to understand this deficiency in our model.
 We could exclude an erroneous nighttime or daytime chemistry (e.g. providing too much HNO3) and emission sources (too high levels of NO_x).
-Evaluation against nitrate totals (daily averages of gas-phase HNO3 + particulate NO3 from impregnated filter packs at the station Payerne (CH)) showed some high bias, but the overestimation is much smaller than for nitrate alone.
-Two hypotheses seem likely: the lack of sulfate, and inaccuracies in the model's ability to reproduce relative humidity and temperature well enough.
+Evaluation against nitrate totals (daily averages of gas-phase HNO3 + particulate NO2- from impregnated filter packs at the station Payerne (CH)) showed some high bias, but the overestimation is much smaller than for nitrate alone.
+Three hypotheses seem likely: the lack of sulfate, missing wet deposition of HNO3 and inaccuracies in the model's ability to reproduce relative humidity and temperature well enough.

 In experiments, available ammonia is first neutralized by sulfuric acid and only if no more sulfuric acid is available, nitric acid serves as a replacement to form NH4NO3 aerosols (Seinfeld and Pandis, 2006).
 Suppose now that ammonia is limited, then the mass of nitrate found in the aerosol depends also on the amount of sulfate substantially.
 As our simulations currently underestimate sulfate, the higher amount of available NH3 will combine to "excess" NH4NO3.
 As mentioned earlier, we could not assess the accuracy of the modeling system regarding NH3 concentrations due to the lack of measurements.
 If ammonia is overestimated this will strongly influence this system as well.
+Secondly, due to the missing wet scavenging of gases, HNO_3 is not removed from the atmosphere as effectively as in reality.
+As HNO_3 is a very hydrophilic substance it will easily transfer to the aqueous-phase and is therefore efficiently scavenged.
+This coud lead to the observed too high levels of total nitrate, which are then subject to gas-aerosol partitioning.

-Secondly, the gas-aerosol partitioning for nitrates has a strong temperature dependence.
+Thirdly, the gas-aerosol partitioning for nitrates has a strong temperature dependence.
 If our model cannot represent daytime temperature maxima and minima to a high degree of accuracy, this will lead to errors in the partitioning.
 It is also known that the phase-state solid/liquid is a strongly non-linear function of aerosol chemical composition and relative humidity (see Figs. 2, 5 and 7 in Nenes et al., 1998), consequently changing the partitioning behaviour between gas and aerosol phase.
 As the lifetime of gas-phase HNO3 is much shorter than for particulate NH4NO3, too strong partitioning to the aerosol phase results in too strong survival of total HNO3 + nitrate in the atmosphere, which contributes to overpredictions of nitrate at later times.